ansible/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/scenario_vmware_tools_connection.rst

 =======

 - All variable names and VMware object names are case sensitive.
-- You need to use Python 2.7.9 version in order to use ``validate_certs`` option, as this version is capable of changing the SSL verification behaviours.
+- You need to use Python 2.7.9 version in order to use ``validate_certs`` option, as this version is capable of changing the SSL verification behaviors.

-Example Description
+Example description
 ===================

 User can run playbooks against VMware virtual machines using ``vmware_tools`` connection plugin.

 In order work with ``vmware_tools`` connection plugin, you will need to specify hostvars for the given virtual machine.

-For example, if you want to run a playbook on a virtual machine called ``centos_7`` located at ``/Asia-Datacenter1/prod/centos_7`` in the given vCenter, you will need to specify hostvars like following:
+For example, if you want to run a playbook on a virtual machine called ``centos_7`` located at ``/Asia-Datacenter1/prod/centos_7`` in the given vCenter, you will need to specify hostvars as follows:

 .. code-block:: ini